EvotecIT/PSWriteHTML/readme.md

 # PSWriteHTML - PowerShell Module

 `PSWriteHTML` is fork of `ReportHTML` module.
-I've forked `ReportHTML` due to it being outdated and not really maintained anymore.
+I've forked `ReportHTML` due to it being outdated and not really maintained.
 I also wanted to address some problems it has and possibly add more features.
-As it stands currently `PSWriteHTML` is replacement for `ReportHTML` but in next days/weeks/months most likely it will be totally different module.

-**PSWriteHTML** is under renaming process where all commands may change their naming to:

--   prevent clashing with ReportHTML
--   add new functionality
--   provide different (easier to read) coding style
+As it stands `PSWriteHTML` doesn't use same naming convention as `ReportHTML` therefore you can have both.
+Keep in mind the approach on building html is much more simplified and I'm adding more and more features as I go (fixes included).

 ## Advantages over ReportHTML:

 -   faster report building (from 20+ seconds to 0-2 seconds)
 -   updated libraries
 -   bunch of different, new features
+-   easier building HTML

+## Projects using PSWriteHTML (to give you ideas what you can do):

+- [Statusimo](https://github.com/EvotecIT/Statusimo) is a PowerShell module that is able to generate a Status Page entirely from PowerShell.

 Following external libaries and frameworks are in use.
 They make `PSWriteHTML` what it is now.
 This list is dynamic and doesn't cover everything yet.